Fractional CMO cost in 2025: what you actually need to know

 How do you choose the right fractional CMO cost structure?
 It really comes down to your goals, timeline, and appetite for risk (and spreadsheets).
 Retainers work for ongoing strategy and leadership, while hourly or project-based models suit defined outcomes.

-If you’re scaling and need steady leadership - go retainer.
+If you’re scaling and need steady leadership, go with a retainer.

 The key is matching your business stage to the right level of support.